mumpf/knx-sensor/doc/knx-dev-setup.md

       or
             -DBOARD_MASIFI_V1

-    - change the line
+    - there exist different versions with CRYSTALLESS setting.
+      Ensure that
             -DCRYSTALLESS
-      to
+      is always
             ;-DCRYSTALLESS
+      or the line is removed.

 Press Ctrl-Shift-B, select the "**Build PlatformIO** knx-sensor" build task and press enter.